-The swelling limits access of nutrients to your damaged tissue, which means the normal healing process is unable to do its work.
+The swelling limits access to nutrients to your damaged tissue, which means the normal healing process is unable to do its work.

 And this will show itself as a venous ulcer, which, according to a HuffPost article, “is when an area of the skin breaks down to reveal the flesh underneath.”

 If that doesn’t sound bad enough, by leaving that untreated, you run the risk of the ulcers getting bigger and bigger, which means increasing discomfort and irritation in the legs.

 This condition occurs when the veins just below the surface of your skin become inflamed due to the decreased blood flow and damaged veins.

 Thrombophlebitis may show itself as redness of the skin and increased tenderness of the veins, as well as ongoing pain or swelling of the legs.

 Because varicose veins store more blood than healthy veins, you’ve got a lot of extra blood sitting below the surface of the skin.
 This means that any little nic or hit to your leg can cause a great deal more blood than if your veins were normal.
 You can also see more intense bruising as a result of your damaged veins.